 Pritožbe in pripombe / Appeals and complaints

-Zoper odločitve urada v postopkih certificiranja je ob smiselni uporabi določb Zakona o splošnem upravnem postopku dovoljena pritožba na Ministrstvo za gospodarski razvoj in tehnologijo v roku 15 dni od vročitve odločitve.
+Zoper odločitve urada v postopkih certificiranja je ob smiselni uporabi določb Zakona o splošnem upravnem postopku dovoljena pritožba na Ministrstvo za gospodarstvo, turizem in šport v roku 15 dni od vročitve odločitve.
 Pritožba se vloži pri uradu.

 Pripombe strank se obravnavajo v skladu z navodilom DN-AKRED 4.8-01, ki je dostopno na spletni strani urada.

-Subject to a sound application of provisions of the General Administrative Procedure Act, the applicant is entitled to raise an appeal to Ministry of Economic Development and Technology to the decisions made by MIRS in connection with the certification.
+Subject to a sound application of provisions of the General Administrative Procedure Act, the applicant is entitled to raise an appeal to Ministry of Economy, Tourism and Sport to the decisions made by MIRS in connection with the certification.
 Such objection is to be addressed to MIRS in a written form within 15 days after notification of the decision.

 Customer’s complaints are treated according to the procedure DN-AKRED 4.8-01, which is available on the MIRS website.